AI Voice Acting for Games: Clone Characters Instantly

 You have two options:

-- Clone a voice: Supply a 3-second audio clip (MP3, WAV, or FLAC) of the voice you want to replicate.
+- Clone a voice: Supply a 3-10 second audio clip (MP3, WAV, or FLAC) of the voice you want to replicate.
+Shorter samples in this range work best; longer clips do not improve quality.

 - Design a voice: Type a text description of your character's voice and let the tool generate one.